Flotomate/product_docs/source/patch-management/deployment-request.rst

 Approval
 ========

-In case there is a custom rule defined (Refer admin manual for Patch Custom Rules), then you have to make every drafted request go through an Approval process before publishing it.
+In case there is a custom rule defined (Refer admin manual for Patch :ref:`Custom Rules<ad-custom-rule>`), then you have to make every drafted request go through an Approval process before publishing it.
 In an Approval process, you seek approval from a set of approver/approvers.

 Asking for an Approval:
 -----------------------

--  Go to the :ref:`Deployment Request <manually-create-request>` page.
+-  Go to the :ref:`Deployment Request<manually-create-request>` page.

 -  Click on the Quick Filter **Drafted** to sort all drafted requests.